hydephp/develop/docs/digging-deeper/updating-hyde.md

 cp -r my-old-project/config my-project/config
 ```

-Next, follow the post-update instructions for Hyde/Hyde.
+Next, follow the post-update instructions.
 After verifying that everything is working, you can delete the old project directory.

 ## Post-update instructions